open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 When implementing placement resource based scheduling, we find in some cases, the prioritizer needs extra data (more than the default value provided by `ManagedCluster`) to calculate the score of the managed cluster.
 For example, there is a requirement to schedule based on resource monitoring data from the cluster.

-So we want a more extensible way to support scheduling based on customized scores.
+So we want a more extensible way to support scheduling based on customized resource scores and value.

 ### Goals
-- Design a new API(CRD) to contain the customized scores for each managed cluster.
+- Design a new API(CRD) to contain the customized resource scores and value for each managed cluster.
+- Let placement predicate support filtering clusters with the resource original value provided by the new API(CRD).
 - Let placement prioritizer support rating clusters with the customized scores provided by the new API(CRD).

 ### Non-Goals